-- There are 43 colleges and universities with psychology degree programs in Virginia.
+- There are 40 not-for-profit colleges and universities with psychology degree programs in Virginia.1

-- 17 schools provide a master’s or advanced degree in psychology.1
+- 16 schools offer a master’s or advanced degree in psychology.1

-- Highest graduation rate: University of Virginia – Main Campus 94%1
+- Highest graduation rate*: University of Virginia 94%.1

 Continue reading to learn more about several of the popular undergraduate and graduate psychology programs offered at a few of Virginia’s top universities.